 - Pain or ringing in the ears

-- Worn or shortened teeth from teeth grinding
+- Worn or shortened teeth from teeth grinding or clenching

 - Teeth that don’t come together when biting down, or malocclusion